-- 10. The statutory guidance sets out examples of projects which could qualify for the flexible use of capital receipts including the following: - Sharing back-office and administrative services with one or more other council or public sector bodies; - Investment in service reform feasibility work, e.g. setting up pilot schemes; - Collaboration between local authorities and central government departments to free up land for economic use; - Funding the cost of service reconfiguration, restructuring or rationalisation (staff or nonstaff), where this leads to ongoing efficiency savings or service transformation; - Sharing Chief-Executives, management teams or staffing structures; - Driving a digital approach to the delivery of more efficient public services and how the public interacts with constituent authorities where possible; - Aggregating procurement on common goods and services where possible, either as part of local arrangements or using Crown Commercial Services or regional procurement hubs or Professional Buying Organisations; - Improving systems and processes to tackle fraud and corruption in line with the Local Government Fraud and Corruption Strategy - this could include an element of staff training; - Setting up commercial or alternative delivery models to deliver services more efficiently and bring in revenue (for example, through selling services to others); and - Integrating public facing services across two or more public sector bodies to generate savings or to transform service delivery. - 11.
-The Council proposes to use capital receipts flexibly to fund the following business change projects between 1/4/18 and 31/3/19: - Procurement of vehicle services linked to Waste Collection and Street Cleaning Services; - Review of key services including consideration of alternative service delivery models (e.g. Waste Services, Grounds Maintenance, Leisure Trust); - Review of organisational structure and one-off costs linked to business change; - Transforming customer services and enhancing digital take up of council services; - 'Invest to save' projects.
+- 10. The statutory guidance sets out examples of projects which could qualify for the flexible use of capital receipts including the following: - Sharing back-office and administrative services with one or more other council or public sector bodies: - Investment in service reform feasibility work, e.g. setting up pilot schemes; - Collaboration between local authorities and central government departments to free up land for economic use; - Funding the cost of service reconfiguration, restructuring or rationalisation (staff or nonstaff), where this leads to ongoing efficiency savings or service transformation; - · Sharing Chief-Executives, management teams or staffing structures; - Driving a digital approach to the delivery of more efficient public services and how the public interacts with constituent authorities where possible; - Aggregating procurement on common goods and services where possible, either as part of local arrangements or using Crown Commercial Services or regional procurement hubs or Professional Buying Organisations; - Improving systems and processes to tackle fraud and corruption in line with the Local Government Fraud and Corruption Strategy - this could include an element of staff training; - Setting up commercial or alternative delivery models to deliver services more efficiently and bring in revenue (for example, through selling services to others); and - Integrating public facing services across two or more public sector bodies to generate savings or to transform service delivery. - 11.
+The Council proposes to use capital receipts flexibly to fund the following business change projects between 1/4/17 and 31/3/18: - Procurement of vehicle services linked to Waste Collection and Street Cleaning Services; - Review of key services including consideration of alternative service delivery models (e.g. Waste Services, Grounds Maintenance, Leisure Trust); - Review of organisational structure and one-off costs linked to business change; - Transforming customer services and enhancing digital take up of council services; - · 'Invest to save' projects.

 It is difficult at this stage to quantify the costs and savings expected to arise from the above projects.
-For the 2018/19 Strategy it is proposed to earmark £0.5m of capital receipts in support of the above.
-This is consistent with the allocation agreed under the 2017/18 Strategy although it is considered unlikely that the flexibility will be used during 2017/18.
+For the 2017/18 Strategy it is proposed to earmark £0.5m of capital receipts in support of the above.